tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/index.md

  **Authorization in Azure Search**

- Authorization is available for administrative operations via the role-based access controls (RBAC) provided in the Azure Preview Portal.
+ Authorization is available for administrative operations via the role-based access controls (RBAC) provided in the Azure portal.
 RBAC roles are used to set levels of access for service administration in a way that is consistent across all services.
 For example, viewing sensitive data, such as the admin key, is restricted to the Owner and Contributor roles, whereas viewing service status is available to members of any role.

  For its own search-centric operations, Azure Search does not provide an authorization model.
 However, if you have the ability to load an index with document and user associations, you can filter search results based on user identity.
 For more information, see [Security filters for trimming results in Azure Search](https://docs.microsoft.com/azure/search/search-security-trimming-for-azure-search).